Congratulations to Jasmine Wilhelm, this year's recipient for the 2014 Jake Merrill Outdoor Leadership Scholarship!

 Click here for scholarship criteria.

-1. A completed Scholarship Form addressing eligibility and the scholarship award criteria
+1. A completed Scholarship Application Form addressing eligibility and the scholarship award criteria

 2. A short essay addressing the first three criteria (not to exceed 1,000 words)